kuipumu/lti1p3_scripts/README.rst

   make requirements

+- Create an platforms.json configuration file.
+- Add a configuration for a platform to platforms.json file.
+(Use platforms.example.json has an example).

 Scripts
 =======

 - token_request.py: Request LTI 1.3 Service Token.
-To use this script first make sure to add your id_rsa and id_rsa.pub keys on the project folder.
-Also create a platforms.json file with a JSON containing at least one object with the name of the playtform, and it's client_id and token_url, you can use the file platforms.example.json has a reference.